-Nomads are the people who migrate from one place to another with their tribe, family and all their belongings usually seasonally and within a well-defined territory.
+Nomads are the people who migrate from one place to another with their tribe, family and all their belongings seasonally and within a well-defined territory.

-Through different parts of this expanded territory, wide range of nomad tribes can be found such as: Qashqai, Bakhtiari, Lur, Turkmen and Shahsevan.
-Although all of the mentioned tribes are considered as the nomadic tribes of the glorious Iran, but wide range of differences can be found regards to their customs, ceremonies, language, beliefs and etc.
+Through different parts of this vast territory, wide range of nomad tribes can be found such as: Qashqai, Bakhtiari, Lur, Turkmen and Shahsevan.
+Although all of the tribes are considered as the nomadic tribes of the glorious Iran, but wide range of differences can be found regards to their customs, ceremonies, language, beliefs and etc.

 Bakhtiaris primarily inhabit Chaharmahal and Bakhtiari and eastern Khuzestan, Lorestan, Bushehr, and Isfahan provinces.
 In Khuzestan, Bakhtiari tribes are concentrated primarily in the eastern part of the province. the story of the migration of Bakhtiari tribe from winter quarters in Khuzestan to summer quarters Chahar Mahaal.
 The Bakhtiari nomads move between a summer abode (Yeylaq) (first of June to September) in the high mountains (summit, Zard Kuh 4,548 m) and a winter abode (Qeshlaq) (around February to the middle of march) in the western foothills adjoining the Khuzestan plain